Buddhist symbolism: Enso

 In Zen, ensō (円相, "circular form") is a circle that is hand-drawn in one or two uninhibited brushstrokes to express a moment when the mind is free to let the body create.
 The ensō symbolizes absolute enlightenment, strength, elegance, the universe, and mu (the void).
 It is characterised by a minimalism born of Japanese aesthetics.
 The circle may be open or closed.
 In the former case, the circle is incomplete, allowing for movement and development as well as the perfection of all things.
 Zen practitioners relate the idea to wabi-sabi, the beauty of imperfection.
 When the circle is closed, it represents perfection, akin to Plato's perfect form, the reason why the circle was used for centuries in the construction of cosmological models Once the ensō is drawn, one does not change it.
 It evidences the character of its creator and the context of its creation in a brief, continuous period of time.
 Ensō exemplifies the various dimensions of the Japanese wabi-sabi perspective and aesthetic: fukinsei (asymmetry, irregularity), kanso (simplicity), koko (basic; weathered), shizen (without pretense; natural), yugen (subtly profound grace), datsuzoku (freedom), and seijaku (tranquility).

 Mudras

 Mudras are a series of symbolic hand gestures in Buddhist art.
 There are numerous mudras with different meanings.
-Mudras are used represent specific moments in the life of Gautama Buddha.
+Mudras are used to represent specific moments in the life of Gautama Buddha.